 Office hours may be adjusted once school begins to accommodate students' course schedules.
-Office hours will be via Zoom unless arranged otherwise.
+Office hours may also occasionally be held by Zoom.

 Class Format

 I use LexisNexis for classroom management, email, posting course materials and grades, and assignment submission.
 You must sign up for my Lexis Classroom page.
 Our classes will be held synchronously, at the assigned date and time, on campus.